logiqai/docs/infra-and-application-monitoring/windows-redis-monitoring.md

 # Windows Redis Monitoring

-To monitor a Redis server running on a Windows machine, you can use a combination of Windows Exporter and Prometheus to send metrics to LOGIQ.AI.
+To monitor a Redis server running on a Windows machine, you can use a combination of Windows Exporter and Prometheus to send metrics to Apica Ascent.

 This script will help you setup Redis Exporter as a service on a 64-bit Windows Machine and it requires two arguments: